Woodworking tools laying on a workbench.

 Dust Collector

-A dust collector sometimes called a shop vacuum or wet/dry vacuum, is a must in any workshop.
+A dust collector, sometimes called a shop vacuum or wet/dry vacuum, is a must in any workshop.
 Cutting wood all day makes a huge mess, and you need something powerful to clean it up.
 A dust collector is like a traditional vacuum on steroids.
-It’s capable of handling large amounts of materials that are both wet and dry.
+It’s capable of handling large amounts of wet and dry materials.
 The larger hose makes it easier to suck up large pieces of debris a regular vacuum couldn’t handle.

 Miter Saw